Posted on December 2, 2015 by Craig Stone

-The restoration of the Tiat is almost complete and we will begin the next phase of the Tiat project next semester.
-This semester students had the opportunity to work with AISES and the Tiat Society to complete the repairs on the plank canoe.
-Last year, students had the opportunity to work on the Tiat as members of the AISES CSULB Student Chapter or as part of the Art 440/540 Art and Public Places Course.
-With the initial phase of the restoration almost complete, students interested in working on the second phase of designing and creating paddles are encouraged to join us next semester.
-Contact: firstname.lastname@example.org for future information.
+The restoration of the Tiat is almost complete and we begin the next phase of the Tiat project this semester.
+This semester students will have the opportunity to assist in the creation of paddles for the Tiat to be used when she is launched later in the semester.
+Last semester, students’ had the opportunity to work with AISES and the Tiat Society to complete the repairs on the plank canoe.
+During the previous year students worked on the Tiat as members of the AISES Chapter, the AISC Chapter or as part of the AIS 499/Art 440/540 Art and Public Places Course.
+With the initial phase of the restoration now complete, students interested in working on the second phase of designing and creating paddles are encouraged to join us next semester.
+Contact: Cindy.Alvitre@ csulb.edu or email@example.com for additional information.

 All CSULB students are welcome to participate in this AISES sponsored project.
 Funded by the College of Engeneering that has a sustained commitment to supporting American Indian Students at CSULB, in 2012, the CSULB College of Engeneering was recognized as being #1 in the nation for granting Bachelor’s degrees in Engeneering to American Indians.